wwonigkeit/nginx-unit-javac/README.md

 # Java (JSP) Hello World

 Hello World is a simple web application to use as an introduction to Vorteil running on NGINX Unit.
 It hosts a webpage containing a simple hello world message with Vorteil's logo.
-The background colour of the page can be controlled by setting the `-colour` argument to any valid HTML colour code.
+The background colour of the page can be controlled by setting the `-Dhelloworld.colour` argument to any valid HTML colour code.

 No changes were needed for the [NGINX Unit platform!](https://unit.nginx.org/)